-Vanderbilt Orthopaedic Institute received 664 applications for our 2011 residency program.
-Forty-one of these applications were from visiting students.
-Ninety-four of these applicants were interviewed in January for five PGY-1 slots.
+Vanderbilt Orthopaedic Institute received 783 applications for our 2016 residency program.
+Eighty-two of these applicants were interviewed in January for five PGY-1 slots.

 Orthopaedics is an increasingly diverse field and requires a complex body of knowledge spanning multiple disciplines.
 It requires more than technical skill and book knowledge.
 Analytic thinking and creative problem-solving are also required of competent practitioners.
 Most importantly, orthopaedics involves the art of healing human beings.
 Musculoskeletal problems cannot be fully understood, nor effectively treated without considering the whole persons who experience them.